smithy-lang/smithy/docs/source/1.0/spec/http-protocol-compliance-tests.rst

       - Defines the output or error parameters used to generate the HTTP response.
 These parameters MUST be compatible with the targeted operation's output or the targeted error structure.

+        Parameter values that contain binary data MUST be defined using values that can be represented in plain text (for example, use "foo" and not "Zm9vCg==").
+While this limits the kinds of binary values that can be tested in protocol tests, it allows protocol tests to demonstrate the requirement of many protocols that binary data is automatically base64 encoded and decoded.
     * - vendorParams
       - ``document``
       - Defines vendor-specific parameters that are used to influence the